Oat Milk Pancakes (Thick & Fluffy!)

 - ¼ teaspoon salt

-- 3 Tablespoons granulated sugar or coconut sugar
+- 3 Tablespoons (36 g) granulated sugar or coconut sugar

 Instructions

-- Add oat milk, vanilla extract, melted butter, and egg to a large measuring cup and whisk until combined, then set aside.
+- Add oat milk, vanilla extract, melted butter, and egg to a small bowl and whisk until combined, then set aside.

 - In a medium mixing bowl, whisk together the flour, sugar, baking powder, and salt.
 Pour in the wet ingredients and whisk until just combined.
 Don’t over-mix the batter, if there are still some small lumps of flour that’s okay!